sonatype-nexus-community/scan-gradle-plugin/README.md

     modulesExcluded = listOf("module-1", "module-2") // Optional.
 For multi-module projects, the names of the sub-modules to exclude from scanning and evaluation. dirExcludes = "some-ant-pattern" // Optional.
 Comma separated ant-like glob patterns to select directories/archives that should be excluded.
 For Android projects we suggest using "**/classes.jar,**/annotations.zip,**/lint.jar,**/internal_impl-*.jar" dirIncludes = "some-ant-pattern" // Optional.
-Comma separated ant-like glob patterns to select directories/archives that should be examined scanFolderPath = "/path/to/project/root" // Optional.
-Path to the project root, under which the '.git' folder usually resides.
-Defaults to the working directory (where gradle is executed).
+Comma separated ant-like glob patterns to select directories/archives that should be examined
 }
 ```